 • Pachymetry Test

-How Do Eye Pressure Drops Work?
+How Does Eye Pressure Drops Work?

-What are the Side Effects of Eye Pressure Drops?
+What Are the Side Effects of Eye Pressure Drops?

-• Burning, stinging, redness in the eyes
+• Burning, stinging, redness in the eye

 • Temporary blurred vision